cde-ev/cdedb2/doc/source/Development_Environment.rst

    Development_Environment_Manual

-On :doc:`Development_Environment_Setup`, you can find everything to setup the prebuild vm-image.
+On :doc:`Development_Environment_Setup`, you can find everything to setup the prebuild VM-image.
 This can be used for developing and offline usage.
-If you want to use the VM for developing purpose, you should take a look at :doc:`Development_Environment_Development` after reading the page about vm-setup.
+If you want to use the VM for developing purpose, you should take a look at :doc:`Development_Environment_Development` after reading the page about VM-setup.
-The page about :doc:`Development_Environment_Manual` is mostly for documentation purpose, it is strongly recommended to use the prebuild vm-image.
+The page about :doc:`Development_Environment_Manual` is mostly for documentation purpose, it is strongly recommended to use the prebuild VM-image.